 Mexican army kills leader of powerful Jalisco New Generation Cartel during operation to capture him

-MEXICO CITY (AP) — The Mexican army killed the leader of the Jalisco New Generation Cartel, Nemesio Rubén Oseguera Cervantes, "El Mencho, " on Sunday, decapitating what had become Mexico's most powerful cartel and giving the government its biggest prize yet to show the Trump administration for its efforts.
+MEXICO CITY (AP) — The Mexican army killed the leader of the Jalisco New Generation Cartel, Nemesio Rubén Oseguera Cervantes, "El Mencho," on Sunday, decapitating what had become Mexico's most powerful drug cartel and thrusting swaths of the nation into chaos.

+The drug lord was the Mexican government's biggest prize yet to show the Trump administration in its efforts to crack down on the cartels, and his death was met with a forceful reaction from the cartel, known by its Spanish initials CJNG.

+Cars burned out by cartel members blocked roads in nearly a dozen Mexican states and left smoke billowing into the air.
+Jalisco's capital, Guadalajara, was turned into a ghost town Sunday night as civilians hunkered down.
+School was canceled Monday in several states.

-Oseguera Cervantes was wounded in an operation to capture him Sunday in Tapalpa, Jalisco about two hours drive southwest of Guadalajara Sunday and died while being flown to Mexico City, the Defense Department said in a statement.
+Oseguera Cervantes was wounded in an operation to capture him Sunday in Tapalpa, Jalisco about a two-hour drive southwest of Guadalajara and he died while being flown to Mexico City, the Defense Department said in a statement.
 The state is the base of the cartel known for trafficking huge quantities of fentanyl and other drugs to the United States.

 During the operation, troops came under fire and killed four people at the location.
 Three more people, including Oseguera Cervantes, were wounded and later died, the statement said.
 Two others were arrested and armored vehicles, rocket launchers and other arms were seized.
 Three members of the armed forces were wounded and receiving medical treatment.